skiadas/DataWranglingCourse/syllabus.md

 ### Project

 For a large part of the course you will be engaged in a collaborative project with a classmate (groups of 2 only please).
-In that project you will create a "data product".
-While the project can vary a lot and is up to you to decide, it would need to cover the following:

-1. It would collect data from one or more sources.
+The project differs depending on the class.
+In both instances you are expected to maintain you code in a GitHub repository owned by one of the people in the group.

+#### CS 229 Project

+The goal of the project is to demonstrate the ability to collect data from varying sources and formats, and successfully merge them together.
+In this project you will need to produce a script or set of scripts that:

+1. Collects data from at least two different sources, in real time.
+2. Combines this data in a suitable way based on common elements.
-2. It would process that data in some way to produce new data.
+3. Processes this data in some way to produce new information.
-3. It would provide access to that data via an appropriate interface, typically a web API.

-The deliverables for the project would be:

-1. A GitHub repository of the project that would include the code that delivers the data product.
-2. Documentation of the data product and its API, via the automatically-created GitHub web pages.
-3. A running version of the data product on vault.

-This may sound overwhelming at first glance, but along the term we will develop the necessary tools to do this.
+4. Exports this new information in some way (e.g. a JSON file or a spreadsheet).

+#### CS 328

+The goal of the project is to demonstrate the ability to serve data to clients and response to client requests in various forms.
+In this project you will need to produce a web service that:

+1. Offers a Web API that clients can use to request data.
+2. Either collects data from some source as needed, or uses locally stored data.
+3. Includes at least one form of handling dynamically generated queries.
+4. Includes documentation about how to use the service.

 ### Getting Help